MWB6763/yt_channel_section_targeter/README.md

 is issued from local file system.
 You'll have to use a web server, which could work on localhost or remote hosts.

-### I have authentication problem saying "Origin mismatch", what do I do?
+### I have authentication problem saying "Origin Mismatch", what do I do?

 This problem is likely due to that the OAuth Client ID is not correctly set.
 You need to have a valid client ID of your own and add the website URL to the